Power-SLIC: Fast Superpixel Segmentations by Diagrams: SLIC's Initialization Assignment Phase

-Given a color image of~$N$ pixels, SLIC clusters the pixels in the five dimensional space $(x_p,l_p)$ with $x_p$ denoting the spatial position of pixel~$p$ (a two-dimensional vector) and $l_p$ its color (a three-dimensional vector) in the CIELAB color space.
-The algorithm is divided into the following three phases.
+SLIC~\cite{slicpaper} is seen as one of the most popular and widely used methods for superpixel generation.
+Given a color image of~$N$ pixels, SLIC clusters the pixels within the five-dimensional space $(x_p,l_p)$, with $x_p$ denoting the spatial position of pixel~$p$ (a two-dimensional vector) and $l_p$ its color (a three-dimensional vector) in the CIELAB color space.
+The algorithm is divided into an initialization \& assignment and a post-processing phase.
+The latter phase ensures connectivity by reassigning near-by superpixels.
+As we do not make use of this phase, we omit a description.

-\paragraph{Initialization} SLIC takes as input two arguments~$k$ and~$m$ with~$k$ specifying the targeted number of superpixels and~$m$ denoting a compactness parameter.
-Initially, SLIC samples cluster centers with spatial positions from a square or hexagonal grid spaced $h = \sqrt{N/k}$ pixels apart.
-In a second step, the resulting centers are moved within a $3\times 3$ neighborhood to a spatial position with lowest color gradient.
-This is performed to avoid centering a superpixel on an edge in the image.

-\paragraph{Assignment Phase} In this phase, pixels are assigned to its closest cluster center.
-For an improved performance, however, only local assignments of pixels lying within a $2h \times 2h$ spatial window around a cluster center are considered.
-Closeness is measured by a weighted Euclidean distance.
-The second parameter $m$, the compactness parameter, determines the weight of the Euclidean distance in the color space.
-For a pixel $p$ and a center~$c$ the squared distance~$d^2$ is given by
+\paragraph{Initialization \& Assignment} SLIC takes as its input two arguments~$k$ and~$m$, with~$k$ specifying the targeted number of superpixels and~$m$ denoting a compactness parameter.
+Throughout this paper, we use $m=10$ as this is SLIC's default value.
+Initially, SLIC samples cluster centers with spatial positions from a square grid spaced $h = \sqrt{N/k}$ pixels apart.
+Subsequently, pixels are assigned to their closest cluster center.
+However only local assignments of pixels lying within a $2h \times 2h$ spatial window around a cluster center are considered to improve performance.
+Proximity is measured by a weighted Euclidean distance.
+The second parameter, $m$, determines the weight of the Euclidean distance in the color space.
+For a pixel $p$ and a center~$c$, the squared distance~$d^2$ is given by:

-As in traditional $k$-means, the centers are updated to be the centroids of the updated clusters, and this process is iterated until some stopping criterion is fulfilled.
-The pseudo-code of the initialization and assignment step is given in \cref{alg:slic_assignemnt}.
+As in traditional $k$-means, the centers are updated as the centroids of the updated clusters, and the process is iterated until some stopping criterion is fulfilled.

-\paragraph{Post-Processing} As the above steps do not explicitly enforce connectivity, a post-processing step is applied.
-This step, summarized in \cref{alg:slic_post-processing}, uses a connected component algorithm and re-assigns small components to adjacent components.
-The importance of this step is indicated in~\cref{fig:compactness_small}.
-The left column shows the original image, the second column shows SLICs assignment without post-processing, and the third column shows the superpixel after the post-processing.

-\paragraph{Compactness Parameter} SLIC's compactness parameter~$m$ depends strongly on the image features and conditions, and it is usually selected heuristically.